Couponing for Beginners: 9 Apps to Save Money when Shopping

 With Swagbucks, you will have to print your coupons.
 Each coupon is worth 25 SBs (or points), and you can clip and print up to 50 coupons at a time.
 If you want to try physical coupons, but don’t want the hassle of buying multiple newspapers and inserts, this is a great option.

 You can redeem points for either cash or gift cards.
 I prefer gift cards, and can typically get two to three gift cards every six weeks without spending a ton of time on Swagbucks.

-If you prefer to shop online, Swagbucks is a great option to save money.
+If you prefer to shop online, Swagbucks is an excellent choice among other get paid to shop apps.
 The site claims you can shop at over 1,500 online retailers to get cash back on your shopping.
 In some cases you can get up to ten percent cash back.